 That’s what makes sleeping in a Jeep Gladiator so unique.
-Jeeps are well known for being rugged and capable of going where most vehicles can’t.
-In fact, some campers claim that a Jeep is the ultimate camping vehicle.
-When you consider that your Jeep can also double as a “base camp”, of sorts, you will find that your options for camping are limitless.
+Jeeps are well known for their ruggedness and their ability to go where most vehicles can’t.
+In fact, some Jeep owners claim that a Jeep is the ultimate camping vehicle.

 Sleeping In The Front Of A Jeep Gladiator

 The front of a Jeep Gladiator is the same as a 4-door Jeep Wrangler.
 The main difference is the removal of the back seats.
 In the Wrangler, the rear seats un-latch and are easily removed from the rear of the vehicle.
 In the Jeep Gladiator, the best you are going to get is folding the bottom part of the seat up to create extra space in the cabin.